James Gunn: DC Studios

+Political views

+In December 2017, Gunn publicly shifted from his previous apolitical stance on social media to openly criticize the Donald Trump administration.
+In one of his tweets, he described the situation as a "national crisis" and compared the president's approach to facts and journalism to the tactics employed by Adolf Hitler and Vladimir Putin.
+In July 2018, after Mark Duplass posted and deleted a tweet endorsing conservative commentator Ben Shapiro, Gunn came in defense of him by referring to Shapiro as an "asshole" and stating that "There are a lot of traitors and racists in the country today.
+Perhaps save the outrage for them."
+This led to right-wing personality Mike Cernovich and conservative website The Daily Caller to highlight some of Gunn's past controversial tweets.

+Some critics have interpreted the film Superman (2025) as an allegory for the Israeli–Palestinian conflict, particularly referencing the 2018–2019 Gaza border protests and the 2023 Gaza war.
+However, James Gunn stated that the script was written prior to the outbreak of the war and was not intended as an allegory.
+Filming began on February 29, 2024.

 Personal life

 Gunn married actress Jenna Fischer on October 7, 2000.
 After seven years of marriage, Gunn and Fischer announced their separation in a joint statement on September 5, 2007, divorcing in 2008.
 The two remained friends.
 In 2010, Fischer persuaded Gunn to cast Rainn Wilson, her co-star on The Office, in Gunn's film Super.

 Gunn has been in a relationship with actress Jennifer Holland since 2015.
 In February 2022, Holland and Gunn became engaged, and were married at the end of September 2022.

 He has a dog named Ozu, adopted from a shelter in 2022.
 Gunn has regularly shared photos of the dog and promoted the hashtag #AdoptDontShop.
 For that reason as well as his CGI work on Guardians of the Galaxy Vol. 3, PETA declared Gunn to be their 2023 Person of the Year.
 Ozu served as the inspiration for the redesigned, CGI-animated Krypto the Superdog in Gunn's 2025 adaptation of Superman.

 Gunn was raised in a Catholic family and has mentioned how prayer continues to play an important role in his life, but has also said that he is, "in some ways, anti-religion".